ssbc/ssb-meta-feeds-spec/README.md

 }
 ```

+A feed can only have one meta feed.
+If for whatever reason an existing
+meta feed needs to be superseed, a new message is created pointing to
+the previous `metafeed/announce` message.
+Be sure to send the new seed
+as a private messages as described above.

-For how meta feeds can be used together with existing feeds to enable
+How meta feeds can be used together with existing feeds to enable
-partial replication see [ssb-secure-partial-replication].
+partial replication is described in [ssb-secure-partial-replication].

 ### New SSB feed